 A Dividend Equivalent Right may be granted hereunder to any Grantee of an Award other than Options and SARs.
 The terms and conditions of Dividend Equivalent Rights shall be specified in the Award Agreement.
 Dividend equivalents credited to the holder of a Dividend Equivalent Right may be deemed to be reinvested in additional shares of Stock, which may thereafter accrue additional equivalents.
 Unless otherwise set forth in the underlying Award Agreement, any such reinvestment shall be at Fair Market Value on the date the underlying dividend was paid.
 Dividend Equivalent Rights may be settled in cash or Stock or a combination thereof, in a single installment or installments, all determined in the sole discretion of the Committee.
-A Dividend Equivalent Right granted as a component of another Award may also contain terms and conditions as the underlying Award and shall not vest or be paid with respect to any Award prior to the vesting of such Award, and any such accrued Dividend Equivalent Rights shall be paid at the same time as the underlying Stock or Award to which it relates vests and is distributed consistent with this Plan and the Award Agreement, and such provision, right, or payment must all be in compliance with Code Section 409A (and governing guidance), where applicable, including any impact such a provision, right, or payment may have on the deemed deferral of an Award in order to vest or be paid.
+A Dividend Equivalent Right granted as a component of another Award may also contain terms and conditions different from such other award.
+Notwithstanding anything to the contrary contained herein, Dividend Equivalent Rights will be subject to the same conditions as the underlying Award and shall not vest or be paid with respect to any Award prior to the vesting of such Award, and any such accrued Dividend Equivalent Rights shall be paid at the same time as the underlying Stock or Award to which it relates vests and is distributed consistent with this Plan and the Award Agreement, and such provision, right, and payment must all be in compliance with Code Section 409A (and governing guidance), where applicable, including any impact such a provision, right, or payment may have on the deemed deferral of an Award in order to vest or be paid.
 The provisions of this Section 12.1 apply to any dividends and Dividend Equivalent Rights that may be attached to any Award.